ThemeFuse/Unyson-Documentation/extension/backups/index.rst

     If you have contact forms added in pages in builder, please check Mailer settings and remove all private credentials.

-    Mailer settings are saved in a wp option which is excluded on content backup, unfortunately a copy of the same settings are saved in post meta (in builder).
+    Mailer settings are saved in a wp option which is excluded on content backup, unfortunately a copy of the same settings are saved in other places.
     This problem `will be fixed <https://github.com/ThemeFuse/Unyson/issues/838>`__ later, until then, you'll need to clear manually mailer settings for each contact form before content backup.

 .. tip::